PayToUse/osudroid-rx/README.md

 ## Contributing

-Any contributions are free, and it's updated along with the debug `.apk` once done, don't worry
+Any contributions are free, and it's updated along with the debug `.apk` once a commit has been done, so don't worry

 ## License